 - Your file is considered complete and reviewed (e.g. requested documents are submitted, verification is complete)

 - You are making Satisfactory Academic Progress

-How will I find out the financial aid I received?
+How will I find out what financial aid I received?

 HACC will send an email notification to your HAWKMail account and a paper award letter is sent to the home address we have on file for you.
 The letter outlines the type and amount of financial aid you may receive while studying at HACC and can include grants, scholarships, work-study, or loans.
-We begin notification to new students at the end of April and current students in late June after grades post and Satisfactory Academic Progress is checked.

 Do not make any changes to your FAFSA/SAR after you receive your award letter from HACC.
-If you find you made an error, contact the Financial Aid Office at the campus you attend.
+If you find you made an error, contact the Financial Aid Office.